-THIS PROFESSIONAL SERVICES AGREEMENT (“AGREEMENT”) BETWEEN YOU (“YOU” OR “CLIENT”) AND ALL TOVUTI, LLC, AN IDAHO LIMITED LIABILITY COMPANY (“CONTRACTOR”), PROVIDES THE TERMS AND CONDITIONS UNDER WHICH CONTRACTOR WILL PROVIDE CLIENT WITH CERTAIN TOVUTI™ BRAND PROFESSIONAL SERVICES.
+THIS PROFESSIONAL SERVICES AGREEMENT (“AGREEMENT”) BETWEEN YOU (“YOU” OR “CLIENT”) AND ALL TOVUTI, Inc., (“CONTRACTOR”), PROVIDES THE TERMS AND CONDITIONS UNDER WHICH CONTRACTOR WILL PROVIDE CLIENT WITH CERTAIN TOVUTI™ BRAND PROFESSIONAL SERVICES.

 IT IS IMPORTANT THAT YOU READ THIS ENTIRE AGREEMENT BEFORE SIGNING THIS AGREEMENT.
 IF YOU ARE ENTERING INTO THIS AGREEMENT ON BEHALF OF AN ENTITY, YOU REPRESENT THAT YOU HAVE THE AUTHORITY TO BIND SUCH ENTITY TO THESE TERMS AND CONDITIONS.
 THE TERMS “YOU” OR “YOUR” SHALL REFER TO SUCH ENTITY.
 IF YOU DO NOT HAVE SUCH AUTHORITY, OR IF YOU DO NOT AGREE WITH THESE TERMS AND CONDITIONS, PLEASE DO NOT SIGN THIS AGREEMENT AND DO NOT ORDER, PURCHASE, ACCEPT DELIVERY OF, OR USE THE PROFESSIONAL SERVICES.
 WE ENCOURAGE YOU TO REVIEW THIS AGREEMENT IN ITS ENTIRETY BEFORE SIGNING THIS AGREEMENT.